-You can view the original 4chan post in its entirely below:
+You can view the original 4chan post in its entirety below:

-People were quick to point out, however, that these figures likely pale into insignificance when compared the amounts many of these streamers will be earning from sponsorships, donations, merchandise, youtube etc. Moreover, despite the salacious nature of million dollar payouts being ‘leaked’, it would appear that the streamers themselves were not especially concerned about the leaks.
-As streamer, game writer and industry journalist Alanah Pearce tweeted;
+People were quick to point out, however, that these figures likely pale into insignificance when compared to the amounts many of these streamers will be earning from sponsorships, donations, merchandise, youtube, etc. Moreover, despite the salacious nature of million-dollar payouts being ‘leaked’, it would appear that the streamers themselves were not especially concerned about the leaks.
+As a streamer, game writer, and industry journalist Alanah Pearce tweeted;

 “The strangest thing about people being shocked to learn how much certain Twitch streamers have earned is that that information has always been publicly available.
 Other companies do try to keep it a secret, but Twitch never has.
 Sub count x 2.5 is a good place to start”